dshhh/unchain/README.md

 ## Troubleshooting

-- Turn off 'DNS Rebinding Attack Protection' in Web UI if you encounter problems with receiving the captive portal from public hotspots
+Turn off 'DNS Rebinding Attack Protection' in Web UI if you encounter problems with receiving the captive portal from public hotspots.

 ## Protocol Info

 SoftEther VPN aims for bypassing network filters and firewalls by finding any encapsulating method that works, including HTTPS (TLS 1.2) and SSH encapsulation.

-Server port statically set to TCP 443
+Server port statically set to TCP 443.